 2. Direction and

 sent by the motor controller (see Image 3 from the tutorial “DC motors – module for motion of autonomous”).
-The control logic circuit generates signals for switching on and switching of the MOSFETs.
+The control logic circuit generates signals for switching on and of the MOSFETs.
 Some signals are additionally delayed by the delay circuit.
 The main part of the MOSFET switching circuit are two ICs (Integrated Circuit) IR2112.
 These components create signals for switching the lower and upper transistors in the H-bridge.

-Four BUZ11 MOSFETs are used as powerful transistors in the H-bridge.
+Four BUZ11 MOSFETs are used as powerful transistors in a H-bridge.
 These MOSFETs have their own parasitic diodes with the same current capabilities as the MOSFET.
 However, antiparallel faster diodes are added.
 The usage of these diodes is mandatory, especially in high-frequency applications.

 How to reduce the impact of interference and disturbances in DC motor driver?

 A DC motor driver power supplies

 Two sources of power supply are noticed (Vcc Motor and Vcc MCU).
 The battery power (Vcc Motor) is marked in red, while the control logic power supply (Vcc MCU) is marked in orange.
 Power supplies are galvanically separated through the integrated circuit IR2112, which is a part of the MOSFET switching circuit.
 The advantage of separated power supply for logic (Vcc MCU) and power electronics (Vcc Motor) solves problems with the disturbances.
 See Image 1 for the details.